cedricwalter/cedricwalter.github.io/_posts/_disabled/2008-10-21-google-has-open-sourced-android.md

     - google
 ---

-[The Open Handset Alliance](http://www.openhandsetalliance.com), a group of more than 30 technology and mobile companies, developed Android: the first complete, open, and free mobile [platform](http://code.google.com/android/what-is-android.html).
-To help developers get started developing new applications, we’re offering the [Android Software Development Kit](http://code.google.com/android/documentation.html).
+[The Open Handset Alliance](http://www.openhandsetalliance.com), a group of more than 30 technology and mobile companies, developed Andro

 ### **ANDROID is now OPEN SOURCE software**